- What to do

 Photo: Helena Wahlman/imagebank.sweden.se

-However, it is important to limit the impact you have on nature.
-Although it might be a viral bomb to record when a bear nibbles on the leftovers you didn’t bring inside overnight, you must recognize that the bear will come back for more at some point in time.
-You simply don’t want to set this precedent for yourself or for other travellers visiting the same spot and not being so lucky as to wake up to the sight from the inside of the van.
+However, it is essential to limit the impact you have on nature.
+Although it might be a viral bomb to record when a bear nibbles on the leftovers you didn’t bring inside overnight, you must recognise that the bear will return for more at some point.
+You don’t want to set this precedent for yourself or for other travellers visiting the same spot and not being so lucky as to wake up to the sight from the inside of the van.

-Equally, the disruption that things left behind have on nature’s all year inhabitants might set off the flow that maintains the circle of life that make these places unique in the first place.
+Equally, the disruption that things left behind have on nature’s all-year inhabitants might set off the flow that maintains the circle of life that makes these places unique.

-Thus, having respect for your surroundings and leaving places better than you found them is what will truly enrich the experience for both yourself and future travellers.
-Maintaining nature, its rich animal life and marvellous opportunities for near magic encounters is, therefore, an intricate part of the vanlife experience.
+Thus, respecting your surroundings and leaving places better than you found them will truly enrich the experience for both yourself and future travellers.
+Maintaining nature, its rich animal life and marvellous opportunities for near-magic encounters is an intricate part of the vanlife experience.

 Inspiration for the perfect vanlife

-Luckily, the vanlife community shares many of their best advice and worst experiences through a full range of accessible formats online.
-There are more than 11 million posts on Instagram using the hashtag #vanlife and when looking for more specific advice #vanlifesweden, #vanlifestories or #vanlifeproject might put you in contact with an essential network of people if you slide into the DMs and ask them a question.
+Luckily, the vanlife community shares many of their best advice and worst experiences through various accessible formats online.
+There are more than 17 million posts on Instagram using the hashtag #vanlife and when looking for more specific advice #vanlifesweden, #vanlifestories or #vanlifeproject might put you in contact with an essential network of people if you slide into the DMs and ask them a question.

-If you have a specific enquire, a creator on YouTube is sure to have at least one video with the answer and if you prefer reading guides, a simple Google search will surely give you an answer to fulfil your needs.
+If you have a specific enquiry, a creator on YouTube is sure to have at least one video with the answer, and if you prefer reading guides, a simple Google search will surely give you an answer to fulfil your needs.

 Here are some Instagram accounts you might begin your search with: